 for some time, I wrenched during 2001 on a borrowed early (12/1970) SWB R75/5 with the original carburetors,

-had been not so nicely overhauled in the recent past by Bing themselves.
+that had been NOT so nicely overhauled in the recent past by Bing themselves.

 Putting it mildly, Bing miss-drilled two holes, and generally

 made a mess.
 Even when originally delivered brand-new, these early

 carburetors had some badly made (and designed) parts, besides the

 problems with an early design that was NOT well sorted-out.
 This was